Ndaruga/Televan-Patient-API/README.md

 1. **Download PostgreSQL**: Visit the [PostgreSQL Downloads page](https://www.postgresql.org/download/) and choose the installer for your operating system.
 2. **Install PostgreSQL**: Follow the installation instructions provided on the site.
 Make sure to remember the username and password you set during installation.

-### Exposing PostgreSQL to the Internet with ngrok
+### Exposing PostgreSQL to the Internet with ngrok (Optional)

 To expose your PostgreSQL database to the internet for testing purposes, you can use [ngrok](https://ngrok.com/):

 1. **Download ngrok**: Go to the [ngrok website](https://ngrok.com/download) and download the appropriate version for your operating system.
-2. **Install ngrok**: Follow the installation instructions on the ngrok website.
+2. **Install ngrok**: Follow the installation instructions on the ngrok website, including getting your Auth token.
 3. **Expose PostgreSQL**: Run the following command in your terminal, replacing `5432` with your PostgreSQL port if different:
    ```bash
    ngrok tcp 5432